Exponential distance relation (aka Titius-Bode rule) in extra solar planetary systems

 \section{Introduction}

-Following the footsteps of the visionary work of Johannes Kepler~\cite{kepler}, for more than 170 years scholars had been looking for a law able to encode in a formula the distances of the known planets from the Sun.
+Following the footsteps of the visionary work of Johannes Kepler (Kepler 1596), for more than 170 years scholars had been looking for a law able to encode in a formula the distances of the known planets from the Sun.
 Kepler proposed the platonic solids as a guide to the numerical progression of the major axis of the elliptic orbits he envisaged.
-Such an idea was quite rapidly abandoned, especially after the dynamics of the Solar System had been uncovered by Isaac Newton.
+Such an idea was quite rapidly abandoned, especially after the dynamics of the Solar System had been unveiled by Isaac Newton.
 Nevertheless the quest for a distance relation among the planets of the Solar System remained alive.
 And actually the quest soon extended also to the systems of moons of Jupiter and Saturn, discovered in the meanwhile.
-After several precursors had paved the way (among them we count C.F.von Wolf, mathematician, physicist, philosopher, and his brilliant disciple Immanuel Kant), finally a law for the distances of planets from the Sun was proposed by Titius (1766)~\cite{titius}, and published as a note in his German translation of the C.Bonnet's \emph{Contemplation de la Nature} (1764).
-Soon the law was noticed and popularized by the much more famous astronomer Bode (1772)~\cite{bode}.
+After several precursors had paved the way (among them we count Christian von Wolff, mathematician, physicist, philosopher, and his brilliant disciple Immanuel Kant), finally a rule for the distances of planets from the Sun was proposed by Johann Daniel Titius (Titius 1766), and published as a note in his German translation of the Charles Bonnet's \emph{Contemplation de la Nature} (1764).
+Soon the law was noticed and popularized by the much more famous astronomer Johann Elert Bode (Bode 1772).

-The original formulation of the law, given by Titius, can be expressed by the simple formula \be r(n) = 4 + 3\cdot 2^n \,. \ee The radius of the Earth's orbit (i.e. 1 Astronomical Unit $\simeq 150 \times 10^6$ km) is here normalized to $10$.
-For $n=-\infty, 0, 1, 2,...$ this rule gives the distances $r(n)$ from the Sun, respectively, of Mercury, Venus, Earth, Mars, etc., including the asteroid belt (actually, Ceres was discovered by Piazzi in 1801 by following the indication of this law), and Uranus, which at the moment of the first formulation of the law (1766-1772) had not yet been discovered (see the book of Nieto~\cite{nieto} for history, explicit formulations, extensive bibliography).
+The original formulation of the rule, proposed by Titius, can be expressed by the simple formula \be r(n) = 0.4 + 0.3\cdot 2^n \,. \ee where the distance $r(n)$ of the planet from the Sun is given in astronomical units, i.e. in terms of the radius of the Earth's orbit (which defines 1 Astronomical Unit $\simeq 150 \times 10^6$ km).
+For $n=-\infty, 0, 1, 2,...$ this relation gives the distances $r(n)$ from the Sun, respectively, of Mercury, Venus, Earth, Mars, etc., including the asteroid belt (actually, Ceres, the heaviest asteroid, was discovered by Piazzi in 1801 by following the indication of this rule with $n=3$), and Uranus ($n=6$), which at the moment of the first formulation of the law (1766-1772) had not yet been discovered (see the book of Nieto (1972) for history, different explicit formulations, and extensive bibliography).